HadisRe/BadRandomness-SWC120-Dataset/README.md

 ## Overview

-This repository provides a comprehensive benchmark dataset for evaluating tools that detect bad randomness vulnerabilities in Ethereum smart contracts.
+This repository provides a benchmark dataset for evaluating tools that detect bad randomness vulnerabilities in Ethereum smart contracts.
 The dataset contains **17,466 contracts** extracted from the SmartBugs-Wild collection, with each contract labeled according to a four-level risk classification system.

 Bad randomness (SWC-120) occurs when smart contracts use predictable blockchain values such as `block.timestamp`, `blockhash`, or `block.difficulty` to generate random numbers.
 Attackers can exploit this weakness to predict outcomes and steal funds.